rescrv/HyperDex/doc/api/python.rst

          The key of the object.
 Keys may be either byte strings or integers.

       attrs:
-         A dictionary mapping attribute names to the amount by which the corresponding values will be decremented.
+         A dictionary mapping attribute names to the number to be added to the corresponding values.
+The specified attributes must be numeric in nature.

+   .. py:method:: async_atomic_sub(space, key, value)

+      .. include:: shards/atomic_sub.rst

+      The returned object will be a :py:class:`DeferredAtomicIncDec` instance which tracks the request.

+      space:
+         A string naming the space in which the object will be inserted.

+      key:
+         The key of the object.
+Keys may be either byte strings or integers.

+      attrs:
+         A dictionary mapping attribute names to the number to be subtracted from the corresponding values.
 The specified attributes must be numeric in nature.

    .. py:method:: loop()